sheldonucr/ucr-eecs168-lab/lab1/README.md

 Rise/Fall Time Measurements at 90% and 10% for VOUT:

 To measure fall and rise time, select the `tran` tab in the bottom left-hand corner of the WaveView window and ungroup all the waveforms as described in Fig.30.
-Open the measurement tool by going to `Tools -> Measurement…` or by clicking ruler icon in the WaveView window.
+Open the measurement tool by going to `Utilities -> Measure Tool` or by clicking ruler icon in the WaveView window.
 Click the `All` tab in the measurement tool window and fill out the options as shown below in Fig. 34.
 Click `OK` when done.

 ![fig34](images/fig34.png)